beetcb/foo-knock-knock/README.md

-# Foo Bar knock knock - Never miss your girlfriend's messages again ❤️
+# Foo knock knock - Never miss your girlfriend's call/dm s again ❤️

 **An Android application that can listen for app notifications/calls and provide timely alerts**